Fulbright U.S. Scholar Program

 • Fulbright Distinguished Scholar Awards: Opportunity for experienced faculty (>7 years in their discipline or area of expertise) to teach, conduct research, and carry out professional projects for typically 3-12 months

-• Fulbright Postdoctoral Awards: Opportunity for postdocs (and/or scholars who will have received a doctoral degree within 5-7 years of the fellowship start date) to teach, conduct research, and carry out professional projects for typically 3-12 months
+• Fulbright Postdoctoral and Early Career Awards: Opportunity for new PhDs, postdocs, and early career faculty (received a doctoral degree within 0-5 years of the fellowship start date, typically) to teach, conduct research, and carry out professional projects for typically 3-12 months

 • Fulbright International Education Administrator Awards: Opportunity for international education professionals and senior higher education officials to engage in a two-week intensive seminar to learn about the host country’s education system and network